Rocco-Gossmann/go_wasmcanvas/README.md

 To Find it.

 ---
-### 2. The WebAssembly must be run from a WebWorker
-Reason being, as to not impact the UI
+### 2. The WebAssembly must be run from a WebWorker, as to not impact the UI

 This is what it should look like
 ```javascript